Making your organisation neuroinclusive Neurodiversity at work

 • acknowledge their legal responsibilities related to neurodiversity

-• outline what support is available – for example, any wellbeing support services or named contacts employees can go to
+• outline what support is available – for example, any wellbeing support services or named contacts workers can go to

-• make it clear that employees do not need a diagnosis to get support
+• make it clear that workers do not need a diagnosis to get support

 • explain how they aim to create an neuroinclusive organisation – for example, through training and awareness activities